tben140/Northcoders-News-Backend/README.md

 npm run seed
 ```

-To start the server, run the following command, then go to [https://localhost:9090](https://localhost:9090)
+To start the server locally, run the following command, then go to [https://localhost:9090](https://localhost:9090):

 ```bash
 npm start